Tools and Resources

 If you have any questions about your application, please do not hesitate to contact NSERC by email at nsercscholarships-boursescrsng@nserc-crsng.gc.ca.

-Social Science & Humanities Research Council (SSHRC) Information Sessions (Hosted by SSHRC Representatives)
+Natural Sciences & Engineering Research Council (NSERC) Information Sessions (Hosted by NSERC Representatives)

 Canada Graduate Research Scholarship - Masters (CGRS-M) Program (NSERC, SSHRC, & CIHR)